Add Site Search to your ASP.NET website

-System Requirements for using Zoom with ASP.NET
+System Requirements for using the Zoom CGI with ASP.NET

 For indexing your website, you will require a computer with: